 Leavine Family Racing Statement

 CONCORD, N.C.
-(September 6, 2018) – Kasey Kahne, driver of the No. 95 Chevrolet for Leavine Family Racing, will not compete in this weekend’s Monster Energy NASCAR Cup Series events at Indianapolis Motor Speedway due to lingering effects from extreme heat exhaustion following last weekend’s events at Darlington Raceway.

-Following Sunday night’s race at Darlington, Kahne was taken to the track’s care center where he was treated for heat exhaustion.
-Several days later, Kahne opted to consult with several physicians who recommended that he sit out from this weekend’s events at Indianapolis until further testing and evaluations are completed.
+(September 11, 2018) – Kasey Kahne will continue to sit out from Monster Energy NASCAR Cup Series competition this coming weekend in Las Vegas, as well as the upcoming series events at Richmond International Raceway and Charlotte Motor Speedway.
+This week the series travels west to Las Vegas Motor Speedway where temperatures for the weekend are projected to be around 100 degrees.
+The driver of the No. 95 Chevrolet with Leavine Family Racing continues to work with his physicians on a plan for his health.

-Regan Smith will serve as the team’s substitute driver this weekend at Indianapolis in the No. 95 WRL General Contractors Chevrolet.
+Regan Smith will once again serve as the team’s substitute driver for Las Vegas, Richmond, and Charlotte race weekends behind the wheel of the No. 95 Camaro ZL1.

 – LFR –